10 Ways to rewire your spa retail

 ISPA 2017 US Spa Industry Study

-Published in Spa Canada May/June 2018
+Published as “Rewiring your retail” in Spa Canada May/June 2018

 Vivienne O’Keeffe, CIBTAC, AAD, PEA, European-trained therapist and spa development consultant, is President of Spa Profits Consulting Inc. Active professionally in the spa industry from 1986, she specializes in turning wellness concepts into new spa developments and excels at creating authentic guest experiences within a sustainable, successful framework of quality operations.
 Vivienne also develops product lines, treatment plans and training programs.
 She is a member of ISPA, International Management Consultants Inc. and Spa Industry Association of Canada (for which she won an Outstanding Achievement Award in 2001, 2005 and 2012).